 An anorectal abscess is a collection of pus in the area of the anus and rectum.

-Anal abscess; Rectal abscess; Perirectal abscess; Perianal abscess; anal gland abscess; Abscess - anorectal
+Anal abscess; Rectal abscess; Perirectal abscess; Perianal abscess; Gland abscess; Abscess - anorectal

 Common causes of anorectal abscess include:

-Inflammatory bowel disease (Crohn's disease and ulcerative colitis)
+Inflammatory bowel disease (Crohn disease and ulcerative colitis)

 Use of corticosteroid medicines